Ari Gibson: Art style

-For Hollow Knight, and presumably its sequel, Gibson scanned his hand-drawn art directly into the game's engine.
+For his most notable work, Hollow Knight, Gibson scanned his hand-drawn art directly into the game's engine.
 This was done to "create [a] vivid sense of place."

-PC Gamer writer Tom Marks described Gibson's art in Hollow Knight as using “a mostly monotone dark color palette.”
-He characterized the character designs as “relatively clean and simple”, but noted that Gibson’s animation “fills them with personality”.
+PC Gamer writer Tom Marks described Gibson's art in Hollow Knight as using "a mostly monotone dark color palette."
+He characterized the character designs as "relatively clean and simple", but noted that Gibson's animation "fills them with personality".
 He also described Gibson's background art as quite complex, contrasting the rest of Hollow Knights art.
-Alana Hagues of Nintendo Life described Gibson's art in Silksong as being "a rainbow compared to the muted tones of [Hollow Knights] Hallownest", while also still being "sombre".
-Hagues additionally described Gibson's Silksong artwork as using a "beautiful colour palette".
+Rock Paper Shotguns Philippa Warr called it "elegiac", noting the large amount of "bluey greys".
+Writing for GamingBolt, Shubhankar Parijat described it as "clean", "crisp", and "simple", also noting the lack of "an explosion of colour".
+Alana Hagues of Nintendo Life described Gibson's art in Silksong as being "a rainbow compared to the muted tones of [Hollow Knights] Hallownest", while also still being "sombre"; stating that it used a "beautiful colour palette".